PedroHenrique18/Compilers/Lab11/readme.md

 The codes were developed for professor JUDSON SANTIAGO where you find [here](https://github.com/JudsonSS/Compiladores/tree/master/Labs/Lab11)

-## This project includes the intermediate code generation for instruction `While`.
+## Modify the project in order to generate Intermediate code for `While` instruction.

 ```c++
 void While::Gen()